swanson/swanson.github.com/_posts/2013-05-31-summer-reading-list.md

 [The Pragmatic Programmer: From Journeyman to Master][pp]
 Andrew Hunt, David Thomas

-The Pragmatic Programmer &mdash; sometimes shortened to just PragProg &mdash; is widely considered as one of the most important books for developers.
+The Pragmatic Programmer is widely considered as one of the most important books for developers.
 Even though it was written over 10 years ago, it holds up extremely well over time because it focuses less of specific technologies and more on solid methodologies and fundamental skills.

 For a new developer, this book is a whirlwind tour that &mdash; in a manageable 250 pages &mdash; covers everything from getting the most out of your development tools to software design principles to career